-2. Possibly later in the library of Bernardo Bembo (1433-1519), Venetian nobleman, important humanist, envoy to the court of Lorenzo de’ Medici, and father of Pietro Bembo (1470-1547).
-A. C. de la Mare has suggested that some of the marginal notes and maniculae might be in Bembo’s hand (Von Euw and Plotzek, 1981, pp. 54-55).
+2. In the library of Bernardo Bembo (1433-1519), Venetian nobleman, important humanist, envoy to the court of Lorenzo de’ Medici, and father of Pietro Bembo (1470-1547) with marginal notes and maniculae in Bembo’s hand (see Von Euw and Plotzek, 1981, pp. 54-55).

-4. Charles H. St. J. Hornby (1876-1946), MS 87; bought from Jacques Rosenthal on August 10, 1932 (according to note in pencil on front pastedown).
+4. Charles H. St. J. Hornby (1876-1946), MS 87; bought from Jacques Rosenthal on August 10, 1932 (according to a note in pencil on front pastedown).

 5. Major J. R. Abbey (1894-1969), with engraved bookplate inside front cover, MS 32.27 (note in blue ink on back paste-down: JA 3227,15:9:46; bought with the Hornby collection in 1946); his sale, London, Sotheby’s, March 25, 1975, lot 2957.

-6. Peter and Irene Ludwig, Aachen, MS XI 2; their usual book plates inside front cover.
+6. Peter and Irene Ludwig, Aachen, MS XI 2; their usual book plates inside the front cover (see von Euw, A. and J. Plotzek, Die Handschriften der Sammlung Ludwig, vol. 3, Cologne, 1981, pp. 52-56, figs. 13 (f.
+5v) and 14 (f.
+2.2,6).